xavierpriour/capistrano-templating/README.md

 In a typical application, configuration files contain lots of code common to all stages, and a few differences (like database or mail server and credentials).
-This gem lets you put common code in ERB templates, and variable parts using Capistrano variables (`set :var_name, 'value'`) or [capistrano-secret](https://github.com/xavierpriour/capistrano-secret).
+This gem lets you put common code in ERB templates, and manage variable parts using Capistrano variables (`set :var_name, 'value'`) or [capistrano-secret](https://github.com/xavierpriour/capistrano-secret).

-This is especially useful to generate configuration files for all application pieces, based on DRY secret files + single template for each configuration file.
+This is especially useful to generate configuration files for various server elements, based on DRY secret files + single template for each configuration file.

 ## Quick start